0n1cOn3/UGREEN-Autostart/README.md

-# autostart for external storage media
+# Autostart for external storage media for UGREEN UGOS PRO

-**autostart** allows you to **execute any shell script statements** that are automatically executed **after** connecting an external USB storage media** to your **UGREEN NAS**.
+**Autostart** allows you to **execute any shell script statements** that are automatically executed **after** connecting an **external USB storage media** to your **UGREEN NAS**.

+> [!NOTE]
+> If you looking for the german version, click on [this]( https://github.com/toafez/UGREEN_autostart) Link.

 ## How does autostart work

 If an external USB storage media is connected to the **UGREEN-NAS**, it is first recognized by **UGOS Pro** and integrated into the system (mounted).
 Then **autostart** checks whether there is a shell script file with the name **autostart.sh** in the root directory of the external USB storage media or on the mounted partitions.
 If this is the case, the content of the shell script file is executed, otherwise the monitoring for this storage media is terminated.
 After the execution of the shell script file, a log file with the name **autostart.log** is stored in the root directory of the external USB storage media.

+> [!IMPORTANT]
-## Safety instructions
+> ## Safety instructions

-After setting up **autostart**, the contents of the **autostart.sh** file are executed with **root rights** each time an external USB storage media is plugged in.
-This gives the user a great deal of freedom, but also a **high degree of responsibility**.
-In addition to unintentional or unforeseeable errors in the script itself, some of which can cause considerable damage, there may also be deliberate attempts by third parties to compromise the script if they are aware of the existence of autostart on your UGREEN NAS.
+> After setting up **autostart**, the contents of the **autostart.sh** file are executed with **root rights** each time an external USB storage media is plugged in.
+This gives the user a great deal of freedom, but also a
+> **high degree of responsibility**.
+In addition to unintentional or unforeseeable errors in the script itself, some of which can cause considerable damage, there may also be deliberate attempts by third parties to
+> compromise the script if they are aware of the existence of autostart on your UGREEN NAS.

-Since **autostart** cannot yet be integrated as an app in **UGOS Pro**, there are also no advanced configuration options, such as a switch to temporarily deactivate the autostart function or to swap the shell script file to an internal volume of the UGREEN NAS and link it to the UUID of the external USB storage media, as the app [AutoPilot](https://github.com/toafez/AutoPilot) from toafez written for Synology allows.
+> Since **autostart** cannot yet be integrated as an app in **UGOS Pro**, there are also no advanced configuration options, such as a switch to temporarily deactivate the autostart function or to swap the shell script
+> file to an internal volume of the UGREEN NAS and link it to the UUID of the external USB storage media, as the app [AutoPilot](https://github.com/toafez/AutoPilot) from toafez written for Synology allows.

-Due to the existing security deficiencies, toafez added instructions at the end on how to uninstall **autostart** via the command line if necessary.
+> Due to the existing security deficiencies, toafez added instructions at the end on how to uninstall **autostart** via the command line if necessary.

 ## Installation instructions

 For the initial setup of autostart, it is necessary to connect to the command line of your UGREEN NAS via SSH.
 This requires a terminal program such as PuTTy, Windows PowerShell, MAC Terminal or one of the numerous terminal programs under Linux.
 However, the command line will no longer be required later, as the autostart.sh shell script file can be edited using the **TextEdit** app provided by UGREEN.

-## Activate SSH service
+### Activate SSH service

 To establish an SSH connection to your UGREEN NAS, you must first activate the SSH service in UGOS Pro.
 To do this, log in to the UGOS Pro of your UGREEN NAS with an administrator account.
 Then navigate to My Apps > Control Panel > Terminal and activate the Enable SSH checkbox.
 If required, you can adjust the port that the SSH service should use directly below.
 Click on the Apply button to save your settings.

-## Establish connection
+### Establish connection

 - Start your preferred terminal program.
 - In the following example, the name of the UGOS Pro administrator account is MyAdmin.
 In this example, the UGREEN NAS itself can be reached via the IPv4 address 172.16.1.12 and has the name UGREEN NAS.
 Therefore, replace the placeholders for [PORT], [USERNAME] and [IP ADDRESS] in the following command with your own data.
 Then execute the following command.

+> [!NOTE]
-  **Note:** Text in capital letters within square brackets serves as a placeholder and must be replaced by your own information, including the square brackets.
+> Text in capital letters within square brackets serves as a placeholder and must be replaced by your own information, including the square brackets.

   **Syntax:**